 Step 4: The AEF checks if it has a valid key material.
 Otherwise, the AEF requests for security information from the CAPIF Core Function-B to perform authentication and secure interface establishment with the API invoker, if the AEF does not have a valid key.

-As the API invoker is registered to different trust domain (domain A), the AEF includes the API invoker Identity, CCF identity information, service APIs (shareable service APIs), AEF identity information in the request message to CCF-B.
+As the API invoker is registered to a different trust domain (domain A) than AEF, the AEF includes the API invoker Identity, CCF identity information, service APIs (shareable service APIs), AEF identity information in the request message to CCF-B.

 Step 5: (Optional) The CAPIF Core Function-B, as the API invoker is from different trust domain does not have the required security materials.
 The CCF-B checks for the stored information on the shareable APIs based on the CCF identity information and received API invoker Identity.